ExceptionalHandler/ebpf/docs/ebpf/contributing/windows.md

 This will halt execution once the library calls into `bpf()` inside `ebpfapi.dll`.
 Use the [`CDB` commands][cdb-commands] or the GUI to navigate.

-It may be possible to use [CDB] to debug via the command line, but this doesn't seem to work via ssh.

 ### Windows trace log